salman-ar-sar/my-blog-backend/README.md

 # Blog Backend using Spring Boot and Kotlin

-This is the backend application for My Blog project using React.
+- This is the backend CRUD application for My Blog project using React.
+- Has two API endpoints for User and Article classes.

+## Dependencies Used

+- Spring Web
+- Spring Data JPA
+- PostgreSQL Driver

 ## Prerequisites